apache/nuttx/configs/sama5d4-ek/README.txt

        serial peripheral, and (2) selecting that serial peripheral as the console device.

+    2. This configuration was verified using the SAMA5D4-MB, Rev C. board.
+       There may be some differences in released SAMA5D4-EK board.
+Also, this configuration assumes that you have the TM7000 LCD/Touchscreen attached.
+If you do not, you should disable the LCD and touchscreen drivers as described above under "TM7000 LCD/Touchscreen.

-    2. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+    3. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
 Both the build environment and the toolchain